Thank You for Choosing BATA

-The following is prohibited on all BATA buses and property:
+The following is not allowed on any BATA buses and property:

 - Consuming or possessing alcohol, and/or illegal substances.

-- Possessing hazardous or dangerous items, including weapons.
+- Possession of hazardous or dangerous items, including weapons.

-- Disrupting a safe and comfortable environment including behavior or activities that are loud, threatening, or offensive to passengers or the driver.
+- Threatening a safe and comfortable environment by behaving loudly or acting offensively to fellow passengers or the driver.

 - Blocking aisles with objects or activities such as skateboarding.